it4k4i/Tronxy-X5SA-400-Marlin-2.0/README.md

 Autolevel: BILINEAR

-You at your own Risk!
+Use at your own Risk!

 Absolutely testing: